mavryk-network/flexmasa/src/doc/mini-net.md

 the command `flexmasa mini-network --smart-rollup` will start the mini-network sandbox with a default transaction smart rollup using the [tx-kernel](https://gitlab.com/tezos/kernel).
 A smart-rollup-node in **operator** mode will begin progressing the rollup.
-This assumes the octez binaries are in your `$PATH`.
-Otherwise, you'll need to pass the option `--octez-smart-rollup-node-binary`.
+This assumes the mavkit binaries are in your `$PATH`.
+Otherwise, you'll need to pass the option `--mavkit-smart-rollup-node-binary`.

 You can use `/src/scripts/get-tx-client.sh` to get the tx-client binaries.
 The tx-client can be used to interact with the tx-rollup.
 See its